 This is a painful and remarkable case-study regarding the “belief in the law of small numbers”, which we took to heart, and yet thought that Kahneman did not go far enough with his conclusions and failed to fully internalize its message regarding his own research.
 If we revisit his mentioned seminal paper, we find very little details on what has been done, what samples were employed, and in the samples and findings described the samples were very small, and, as far as we know, with no independent well-powered (pre-registered direct) replications.
 To truly internalize the message regarding Kahneman’s journey with the bias that he was among the first to communicate to the world could have been to also revisit - or call for mass replications of - his own work, even or especially on the “belief in the law of small numbers”.
 The more we looked into the article, the more questions we had regarding both theory, the argued phenomenon, and the methods, from the need to clarify questions regarding the phenomenon and its robustness, through expected effect size and testing a null hypothesis (e.g., expecting no differences in interpretation for samples of different sizes), and all the way to questions regarding causality (or lack of).
 There is much need to revisit and clarify these classic findings, especially given Kahneman’s own realization that knowing about the effect does not help mitigate it and the simple fact that his own study on the phenomenon is likely in need of similar remedies to those he has called others to implement in their research.

-This holds especially relevant given controversies in the literature in a now classic debate with a different group of scholars maintaining that people actually hold a “belief in the empirical law of large numbers” (Sedlmeier & Gigerenzer, 1997), arguing for the need for reframing these effects identifying possible moderating factors such as study design (single/between versus within) and presentation format.
+This holds especially relevant given controversies in the literature in a now classic debate with a different group of scholars maintaining that people actually hold a “belief in the empirical law of large numbers” (Sedlmeier & Gigerenzer, 1997; see discussion below in our extension section), arguing for the need for reframing these effects, identifying possible moderating factors such as study design (single/between versus within) and presentation format.
 At the very least, before approaching these debates using tools like adversarial collaborations, it would be best to revisit and ensure that findings hold, that they are robust, and that they mean what we concluded them to mean.
 We previously conducted a replication and extension of and adversarial collaboration of these two groups by Kahneman with Hertwig coordinated by Mellers (Mellers et al., 2001), and found mixed and confusing results in replicating their joint findings (Chandrashekar et al., 2021), showing the importance of revisiting these classics on both sides of the debate to ensure both demonstrations and their resolutions are on solid grounds.

 We also thought the article to be especially relevant given recent worrying trends suggesting people often misinterpret evidence provided by a single study with small samples in a specific context, overestimating its generalizability to the larger population (Zhan & Savani, 2023), which recently has become especially crucial in the context of the COVID-19 pandemic (e.g., IJzerman et al., 2020).